muscletechnologies/Muscle-tech-web/content/about.md

 title: About Us
 layout: about
 draft: false
-description: "Learn about MuscleTech Solutions - our mission, values, and commitment to delivering exceptional software solutions."
+description: "Learn about mUscle Technologies - a leading African provider of business software and IT solutions."

 intro:
-  title: "Building Software That Transforms Businesses"
-  content: "MuscleTech Solutions is a forward-thinking software development company dedicated to creating innovative solutions that help businesses thrive in the digital age.
-We combine technical expertise with deep industry knowledge to deliver products and services that make a real difference."
+  title: "Delivering Business Software Solutions & IT Services"
+  content: "mUscle Technologies is a technology-driven company delivering business software solutions, IT services, and ICT equipment to SMEs, institutions, and enterprises.
+We specialize in ERP systems, POS solutions, financial software, and custom software development across multiple industries."
   image: "/images/banner-art.svg"

+vision:
+  title: "Our Vision"
+  content: "To be a leading African provider of business software and IT solutions."

 mission:
   title: "Our Mission"
-  content: "To empower businesses with innovative, reliable, and scalable software solutions that drive growth, improve efficiency, and create lasting value for our clients and their customers."
+  content: "To deliver secure, scalable, and affordable technology solutions that solve real business problems."

 values:
-- title: "Innovation First"
+- title: "Innovation"
   icon: "/images/code.svg"
-  content: "We stay at the forefront of technology, continuously exploring new tools and methodologies to deliver cutting-edge solutions."
+  content: "We stay at the forefront of technology, using modern stacks like React, Next.js, Node.js, Laravel, PostgreSQL, and Docker."

 - title: "Client Partnership"
   icon: "/images/love.svg"
-  content: "We view every project as a partnership, working closely with our clients to understand their needs and exceed their expectations."
+  content: "We work closely with SMEs, institutions, and enterprises to understand their needs and deliver solutions that exceed expectations."

-- title: "Quality Commitment"
+- title: "Quality & Security"
   icon: "/images/oop.svg"
-  content: "We maintain the highest standards in every line of code, ensuring our solutions are robust, secure, and maintainable."
+  content: "We maintain the highest standards in every solution, ensuring our software is robust, secure, and maintainable."

-- title: "Transparent Communication"
+- title: "Affordable Excellence"
   icon: "/images/user-clock.svg"
-  content: "We believe in open, honest communication throughout the development process, keeping clients informed at every stage."
+  content: "We believe world-class technology should be accessible to businesses of all sizes across Africa."

+industries:
+  title: "Industries We Serve"
+  sectors:
+  - "Retail"
+  - "Hospitality"
+  - "Education"
+  - "Healthcare"
+  - "Finance"
+  - "Real Estate"
+  - "Manufacturing"
+  - "SMEs & Startups"

 approach:
   title: "Our Approach"